anhthh2207/anhthh2207.github.io/_projects/(2) F1tenth Project.md

 ## 1. Reactive methods
-Reactive methods are control strategies that use real-time sensor data to generate immediate responses without relying on complex planning or mapping.
-These methods prove effective when an agent lacks prior knowledge about its environment.
-However, their drawback is that the actions they generate are often suboptimal.
-Furthermore, making them work typically involves intensive fine-tuning of various parameters, which may not perform well under different environmental variations.
+Reactive methods are control strategies that utilize real-time sensor data to generate immediate responses without relying on complex planning or mapping, making them effective when the agent lacks prior knowledge about surrounding environment.
+However, these approaches are quite sensitive to environmental irregularities, require intensive parameter tuning, and often yield suboptimal trajectories.

 ### Wall-following
 The very first algorithm we employed was PID wall-following.
 Its principle is straightforward: the robot navigates along the wall while maintaining a fixed distance.
 The PID controller adjusts the steering angle to keep the distance between the agent and the wall constant.